BroadcastGames/glkterm/readme.txt

 GlkTerm: Curses.h Implementation of the Glk API.

-NOTE: There is also a readme-whidechar.txt
+NOTE: There is also a readme-widechar.txt

 GlkTerm Library: version 1.0.5.
 Glk API which this implements: version 0.7.4.